Conflict, Social Action, and Change Division

 STUDENT PAPER COMPETITION

-The Conflict, Social Action, and Change Division is pleased to announce its 2022 Graduate Student Paper Competition.
-Students are encouraged to submit theoretical or empirical papers that address original research/thinking pertaining to conflict, social action, and change.
-Topics for submission might include, but are not limited to the following themes; Political Conflict and Violence, Social Movement Mobilization, Gender and Sexuality, Racism and Discrimination, Poverty, Criminal Justice Reform, the Environment and Environmental Racism, COVID-19, Labor Movements, and Transnationalism and Migration.
+The Conflict, Social Action, and Change Division is pleased to announce its 2024 Graduate Student Paper Competition.
+Students are encouraged to submit empirically-based papers with a theoretical contribution addressing topics pertaining to collective conflict, action, and change.
+Topics for submission might include, but are not limited to the following themes: political conflict, repression, and violence, social movement mobilization and protest, peace-building and conflict transformation, criminal justice reform, resistance and norm contestation, and institutional change.
 The winner will receive a $200 cash award, a one-year student membership to SSSP, conference registration fees, and a plaque commemorating their superb achievement.